redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.1-preflight/README.md

 ### Your Lab Environment

-In this lab you work in a pre-configured lab environment.
-You will have access to the following services:
+In this lab, you work in a pre-configured lab environment and will have access to the following services:

 | Service | Purpose |
 | --- | --- |